Acute Care Hospital Accreditation

 Learn more about the DNV approachContact Us

-Patient care is the first priority.
+Patient safety and quality of care are our first priority, and yours.
 That's why we're dedicated to ensuring your hospital is performing at its highest level… every day.

 We offer a system that’s easy to understand and implement - one that creates real value for you, your hospital, your staff, and the patients you serve.
 Our annual surveys and ISO Quality Management principles raise the bar on hospital accreditation.